dawid-dahl-umain/retry-service/README.md

-# Retry Module
+# Retry Service

-A TypeScript utility for managing retry logic in asynchronous operations with comprehensive testing.
+A TypeScript utility for managing retry logic in asynchronous operations with robust error handling.

 ## Features